abajwa-hw/security-workshops/Setup-kerberos-IPA.md

   ```

 - Before enabling security, create a table via beeline to be used later.
 Note the connect string as it will change as we enable kerberos and later Knox.
+On vanilla sandbox, these tables already exist so this step can be skipped.
   ```
   hadoop fs -put ~/security-workshops/data/sample_07.csv /tmp